Here’s how to get the best Wi-Fi for your home

 Allconnect’s favorite home Wi-Fi provider: Xfinity

 Xfinity is our experts’ favorite home Wi-Fi provider because of its low starting prices and Wi-Fi plan variety.
-It has speeds up to 1,200 and 2,000 Mbps in some locations, and its cheapest plan offers 300 Mbps for $40.00/mo.
+It has speeds up to 1,200 and 2,000 Mbps depending on your location, and its cheapest plan offers 300 Mbps for $45.00/mo.
 Xfinity has many different plans for various internet needs and is widely available across the country.

 When choosing home internet plans, consider what is important in your home Wi-Fi connection.
 Speed?
 Reliability?
 Affordability?
 Different tech types, such as fiber, cable, 5G and satellite, have different strengths and weaknesses, so exploring each one can help you choose the best one for your needs.